An interview with Hunter Deligeersang, a former HELBUS student

 As a student with some previous experiences in the study field, he thinks the greatest thing that helped him a lot in “adjusting to the study rhythm is that the teachers really bring up some real-life examples instead of theories after theories, so I think in that sense, it was a lot easier for me to understand things that I did not understand.”

-Student Life in Helsinki: “I love it.
+“I love it.
 Everything works so well.
 I think it was a great city.”

 Coming from China and now working in Tokyo, Hunter’s affection for Helsinki, the largest city in Finland, is the smaller population, and how he can actually get from one point to another without bumping to someone else.
 He also mentioned that it was very helpful for a foreigner who cannot speak Finnish properly that everyone speaks English.
+(Did you know that Finns actually ranks sixth in English language skills out of 80 countries?)

 As an international student, he was treated kindly not only in the country, but also in the learning context, where the relationship between school staff and students was pretty close.
 Hunter described this relationship in a rather vivid way, “We can just go to their office, knock on the door, open and say Yo, you know, so it was really nice.
 You know whenever we bump into any problems, they are always helping.
 And sometimes we even go out and have a beer.
 So it was pretty nice.”